susopeiz/ML/README.md

 # ML
-Some Machine Learning code from Kaggle competitions https://www.kaggle.com/papalagui
+Some of my Machine Learning code from data competitions like Kaggle https://www.kaggle.com/papalagui